Big in-person tech conferences are finally bouncing back

 That view, however, isn’t consistent with the events industry at large, which appears to be offering attendees more ways to participate, especially during this late stage of an ongoing pandemic.

-“Every show moving forward now should have a digital component, and I advocate that to my peers throughout the industry,” said Jean Foster, the senior coordinator of event communications for the Consumer Technology Association, which produces CES.
+“Every show moving forward now should have a digital component, and I advocate that to my peers throughout the industry,” said Jean Foster, the senior VP of marketing and communications for the Consumer Technology Association, which produces CES.
 “We’re talking to two audiences; we’re going to have the people who are coming to Las Vegas that are going to participate in real life, and we’re having the digital audience in parallel.”

 Foster adds that CES, like Web Summit, will look a bit different than pre-pandemic iterations.
 The new normal will include wider aisles as well as more space between booths and seats at conference sessions; a potential mask mandate, depending on health authority recommendations; and a proof of vaccination requirement.